 The Published Procedures and this Guidance should be the starting-point for members involved in FAP proceedings, or considering whether to apply or appeal to us.

 Parties will be expected to have read this Guidance, and generally follow it unless they have good reason.
 It hopefully will resolve the most frequently-asked questions and save everyone time.
-It is a general guide.
+It is a general guide, which will be updated from time to time.
 It is not intended to be comprehensive or cover all eventualities, and it is not intended to be a binding straitjacket constraining the FAP.
 In the case of any inconsistency with the Published Procedures, the latter prevail.

 - Is the FAP the right body to approach?